Welsh cuisine: Eating out

 The number of restaurants in Wales has significantly increased since the 1960s, when the country had very few notable places to eat out.
 Today, Wales is no longer considered a "gastronomic desert"; as of 2016, it has five Michelin starred restaurants and other award systems such as TripAdvisor and the AA have included Welsh restaurants in their lists.
 The most significant increase in restaurants has been at the high end, but there has been growth and improvement in quality across the whole range of Welsh eateries.

 Many Welsh restaurants showcase their Welsh ingredients, creating new dishes from them.
 There has also been a rise in Asian cuisine in Wales, especially Indian, Chinese, Thai, Indonesian and Japanese, with a preference for spicier foods.
-Finally there has been a significant rise in "gastropubs", as there has around the United Kingdom.
+Since the 1970s, the number of restaurants and gastropubs in Wales has increased significantly and there are currently six Michelin starred restaurants located in the country as of 2024: Home (Penarth), The Walnut Tree (Llandewi Skirrid), The Whitebrook (Monmouth), Ynyshir (Machynlleth), Sosban at The Old Butchers (Anglesey) and Beachhouse (Oxwich).